 Please note that this card has been discontinued by Chase and is no longer available for new applications.
-For information on the new IHG cards from Chase, please refer to their website.
+For information on the the new IHG Rewards Club Premier card from Chase, please refer to our article.

 I have my fair share of travel credit cards.
 Some of them I keep for the benefits, others I keep for their point earning potential and some I just keep because I’ve had them forever.
 However, there’s one card I get value from, year in and year out.
 I gladly pay the annual fee but the card doesn’t have many benefits and I hardly every use the card to buy anything.
 I’ll tell you about the card first and then the “killer benefit” this card comes with:

 While I do have this card, I couldn’t find any way to refer people to it.
 The link above is to the best offer I found online for new applications.